The primary goal is to show how the number of rows per base table data block impacts selectivity.

 CREATE INDEX (COL_A) ON INDEXING.NUSI_SELECTIVITY;

-We were populating the example table with the below query (SOME_TABLE was only used to generate some random data):
+We populated the example table using the following query (SOME_TABLE was solely utilized for generating random data):

 INSERT INTO INDEXING.NUSI_SELECTIVITY